To draw objects on a base layer:

 - Click File | Export.

-- Give the file a name, choose the export format and click Save.
+- Give the file a name, choose the Save as format and click Save.

 - In the Export Options dialog, select Map as the Scaling source.
 The File Rectangle coordinates update with map units.

 - Click OK the file is exported.
-You can turn on the visiblity of the map.
+You can check the boxes in the Contents window to make the hidden objects visible again.